Sponsors

 Johnny Mok

-Students of both the Department of Law and the Department of Professional Legal Education are encouraged to participate in these mooting competitions.
-The benefits from participation are numerous, including improved legal research and writing skills, improved oral advocacy skills, and the chance to travel abroad and meet law students from around the world.
+The potential benefits from participation are numerous, including improved legal research and writing skills, improved oral advocacy skills, and the chance to meet law students from different backgrounds.
 The internal selection rounds for these mooting competitions are normally held in the First Semester of each academic year.

 The Faculty organizes annually, through its Mooting Committee, a compulsory mooting programme for upper year students.
 The internal mooting programme is one of the most challenging and important activities in the Faculty.